-You might think that the only way to get fit is to hit the treadmill or exercise bike an hour a day, every day, or to start doing heavy resistance training and full body workouts.
+You were ready to change things last year.
+You wanted to torch fat, build muscle and get fit for the new year.
+But right now, that is harder than ever.
+You might think that the only way to get fit is to hit the treadmill or exercise bike an hour a day, every day, or start doing heavy resistance training and full-body workouts.
 And although all these activities would help you lose fat and build lean muscle mass – especially if your diet is correct – they also take considerable willpower to start.

 5 strategies to get fit, even if you are lazy

 The tips below are just the tip of the iceberg, but they should still make you more fit and mobile and boost your metabolism and cardiovascular system.
 Introducing these changes and strategies into your life can make the first steps towards getting leaner and healthier.

 Want to get your body ready for rigorous exercising?
 The best way to start is to get more mobile.
 Our modern lifestyle makes us stationary; we tend to sit and stand a lot, arms hanging next to our bodies, heads tilted forward as we stare at computer and phone screens.
 You can feel fitter by applying a few mobility changes to your everyday life.
 Change things up at home and work.
 We place items we use more often in the most convenient places in cupboards and wardrobes, and as much as it is convenient, it makes our bodies more rigid, too.

 Try moving things out of the way.
 Make yourself reach higher up or deeper down for everyday items.
 Place all the snacks in the most obscure place in the kitchen.
 Put the shoes in the top compartment in the hallway cabinet.
 Move the side desk farther away from the sofa.
 These small changes will help you mobilise your joints and even get you to exercise.
 Is the frying pan on the lowest shelf in the bottom cabinet?
 You better do a squat to get it.